vimeo/Uniform/README.md

 #### Mergeable Objects

 Objects that care about consistency need to conform to the `ConsistentObject` protocol.
 This protocol defines a few requirements used to get and set properties by name.
+These should be relatively trivial to implement, and can easily be generated.
 Using this interface, the protocol is extended with merge functions that enable a single object to update with another object, or a collection of objects to update with another object.

 There are two ways to update with another object.